Orange Marmalade Recipe

 This page may contain affiliate links.
 More Information.

-This orange marmalade recipe is started the day before you will be canning it.
-Chopped Oranges need to soak for 12 – 18 hours.
-I start it in the evening and then finish and process it late the next morning or after lunch the next day.
-This recipe makes about 7 half-pint jars.
+This orange marmalade recipe is started the day before you’ll actually be canning it.
+The chopped oranges need to soak for 12–18 hours, so I usually start this in the evening, then finish it late the next morning or after lunch the following day.

 A jar of orange marmalade with various canning supplies around it.